revathskumar/blog.revathskumar.com/_drafts/2015-08-05-php-service-classes.md

 ?>
 ```
-All the logic and exception handling is happening in controller itself and can't be reused when I need to create an order from another action.
+All the logic and exception handling is happening in controller itself and can't be reused when I need to the same functionality from another action.
 Also the above code is really difficult to unit test.

 Then I moved the whole logic to `OrdersService` class which now looks like,